NikoRestifo/robo-advisor-project/README.md

 ## Usage

-Run the game script:
+Run the program:

 ```py
 python app/robo_advisor.py

 ```

-## Gameplay

-Once the game script is run, the user is required to enter stocks one at a time.
+Once the program is run, the user is required to enter stocks one at a time.
 The user should type 'DONE' when finished entering stock tickers.
 Once a line chart pops up, the program will not proceed until the user closes the chart.